Tomorrow is a leg day, and you’re not sure whether you should do squats or lunges.

 For example, the wider your stance, the more emphasis you put on your adductors or inner thigh muscles when you squat.

-And if you want to do more core work to develop your core strength, you can do front squat.
+And if you want to do more core work to develop your core strength, you can do front squats.

 With the front squat, the bar or dumbbell is placed in the front, resting on top of your shoulders.
 Because of the positioning of the weights, your core has to work a lot more to stabilize your body to maintain proper posture throughout the entire movement.

-Another benefit of squats is helping the butt to take shape.
+Another benefit of doing squats is that it helps to build amazing glutes.

-This is the reasons why the 30 Day Squat Challenge is so popular.
+This is the reason why the Squat Challenge is so popular today.

-So if you have an aesthetic goal of getting a nice tush or backside, squats are great for helping to develop the gluteal muscles.
+So if you have an aesthetic goal of getting a nice tush or backside, squats are great exercises for helping to develop those gluteal muscles.